lycheeverse/lychee/lychee-bin/complete/README.md

 lychee comes with built-in support for generating shell completions.
 This unlocks tab-completion for commands, options, and arguments in your shell!

+If you installed lychee via a package manager (Homebrew, apt, nix, etc.), completions may already be set up for you.
+If not, check with your package maintainer or follow the manual steps below.

 ## Installation

 ### Bash